elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-main-distinctions-between-shortterm-and-longterm-memory-and-what-experimental-evidence-supports-these-differences.md

 url: /learn/psychology/questions/what-are-the-main-distinctions-between-shortterm-and-longterm-memory-and-what-experimental-evidence-supports-these-differences
 score: -1.0
 related_article1:
-    id: 164858
+    id: 164868
-    title: What memory deficits are associated with damage to the hippocampus, and what are some notable case studies?
+    title: >-
+        Which brain regions are involved in spatial cognition, and what experimental findings support their roles?
     subject: Psychology
-    url: /learn/psychology/questions/what-memory-deficits-are-associated-with-damage-to-the-hippocampus-and-what-are-some-notable-case-studies
+    url: /learn/psychology/questions/which-brain-regions-are-involved-in-spatial-cognition-and-what-experimental-findings-support-their-roles
 related_article2:
-    id: 164859
+    id: 164862
-    title: Define single dissociation and double dissociation, and provide an example of each.
+    title: >-
+        What methodologies are used in lesion studies, and what are their key findings and implications for neuropsychology?
     subject: Psychology
-    url: /learn/psychology/questions/define-single-dissociation-and-double-dissociation-and-provide-an-example-of-each
+    url: /learn/psychology/questions/what-methodologies-are-used-in-lesion-studies-and-what-are-their-key-findings-and-implications-for-neuropsychology
 related_article3:
-    id: 164866
+    id: 164865
-    title: How do short-term and long-term changes in brain plasticity affect memory?
+    title: >-
+        What is brain plasticity, and how do neural adaptation and recovery from injury contribute to it?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-shortterm-and-longterm-changes-in-brain-plasticity-affect-memory
+    url: /learn/psychology/questions/what-is-brain-plasticity-and-how-do-neural-adaptation-and-recovery-from-injury-contribute-to-it
 related_article4:
-    id: 164866
+    id: 164862
-    title: How do short-term and long-term changes in brain plasticity affect memory?
+    title: >-
+        What methodologies are used in lesion studies, and what are their key findings and implications for neuropsychology?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-shortterm-and-longterm-changes-in-brain-plasticity-affect-memory
+    url: /learn/psychology/questions/what-methodologies-are-used-in-lesion-studies-and-what-are-their-key-findings-and-implications-for-neuropsychology
 related_article5:
-    id: 164865
+    id: 164862
-    title: What is brain plasticity, and how do neural adaptation and recovery from injury contribute to it?
+    title: >-
+        What methodologies are used in lesion studies, and what are their key findings and implications for neuropsychology?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-brain-plasticity-and-how-do-neural-adaptation-and-recovery-from-injury-contribute-to-it
+    url: /learn/psychology/questions/what-methodologies-are-used-in-lesion-studies-and-what-are-their-key-findings-and-implications-for-neuropsychology
 ---

 &nbsp;